nutanixdev/xi-iot-projects-facefeed/index.rst

    At this point, your Data Sources, Functions, and Data Pipelines are all configured and automatically deployed by Xi IoT onto your edge based on your earlier Edge assignment within the Facefeed Project.

-   In this lab you’re outputting Data Pipeline results to an Elasticsearch instance hosted on your edge, but Xi IoT has native capability to output in many ways.
+   In this tutorial you’re outputting Data Pipeline results to an Elasticsearch instance hosted on your edge, but Xi IoT has native capability to output in many ways.
    From the Destination dropdown you’ll notice the ability to output to your edge, or to a cloud.

    Here’s a breakdown of options and typical use cases: